lucarv/nbiot_gateway/README.md

 4. Get an [NBIOT device simulator](https://github.com/lucarv/nbiot_dev_sim).

 **NOTE**
-Both the GW and the IoT Hub are payload agnostic, and it is up to the application layer to parse the raw message.
+Both the GW and the IoT Hub are payload agnostic, and it is up to the application layer to parse the messages.

-**urgents todo:**
-* CoAP Support